-The other great thing about these muffins is that you can use just about any fruit and vegetable that you want.
+The other great thing about this Fruit and Veggie Muffin Recipe is that you can use just about any fruit and vegetable that you want.
 My almost-2-year-old had been nibbling on an apple earlier today and decided she was done about 1/4 of the way through it.
 So I sliced it up and used it in these muffins.
 We had some leftover steamed broccoli from the other night, so it went in the muffins as well.
 I had a large zucchini in my garden that needed picking, so it joined the rest of the clan.

 I have had tons of comments saying that regular size muffins do not cook through in the middle.
 Here are my recommendations to resolve this problem: